by Arnie Schoenberg

 Another contributing factor is that for most domesticated animals, domestication was made easier because our similar taxonomy determined that we shared similar social structures and communication systems, so it was easier to domesticate animals that were more like us.

-Figure 132 disease vectors (origin unknown)
+Figure 7.7 disease vectors (permission pending)

 One reason bats have been an important vector in diseases like Ebola is because they can fly long distances and spread the pathogens to a wide geographic area.
 The other reason has to do with understanding our taxonomy, our place in the animal kingdom.
 As mammals, bats are so similar to us that they provide almost identical environments for the pathogens to live, evolve, and then easily cross over to humans, with only small modifications necessary.
 This is same reason why it's especially bad for humans to eat primates.